JWalshe86/Nags-With-Notions2.0/.github/ISSUE_TEMPLATE/user-story--assessor--lo1---task-no--.md

 ---
-name: User Story (Assessor)
+name: 'User Story (Assessor) LO1: <task no.>'
-about: PP4 pass criteria requirements
+about: LO1 objectives
-title: 'User Story (Assessor):'
+title: 'User Story (Assessor) LO1: <task no. >'
 labels: ''
 assignees: ''

 ---

-EPIC: <EPIC>
+EPIC: Use an Agile methodology to plan and design a Full-Stack Web application using an MVC framework and related contemporary technologies

 As an assessor I can verify the use of **pass requirement** so that a pass grade may be awarded.